Your periods are coming: signs, effects, treatments

 Read more about some important reasons behind missed or late periods here.

 The range and seriousness of PMS side effects you have will decide the kinds of medications that are best for you.
-In some cases of PMS, your doctor may recommend birth control pills to manage your hormones.
-You can regularly relieve PMS side effects at home, as well.
+And in some cases of PMS, your doctor may recommend birth control pills to manage your hormones.
+So, you can regularly relieve PMS side effects at home, as well.
 Here are a few hints to consider:

 - Trusted Source